-As mentioned above, cows eat their food, regurgitate it, and consume it once again.
+As mentioned above, cows eat their food, regurgitate it, and consume it again.
 When the cow consumes the food, it enters the rumen, where it’s layered atop the rumen mat.

 Bacteria present in the rumen combine with the food, gradually digesting the fermentable material.
 Saliva is secreted inside the cow’s mouth, while the grinding action of their teeth exposes larger surfaces of food to the bacteria.

-As the process continues and as the bacteria works, the food particles become smaller and smaller.
+As the process continues and the bacteria works, the food particles become smaller and smaller.
 As the particles absorb fluid, they sink to the rumen’s bottom.

 The rumen’s contractions take place once every minute, thereby allowing the mixing of solid contents and liquid to allow fermentation.

-Although not entirely digested, some of the grass or plant matter is broken down.
+Although not entirely digested, some grass or plant matter is broken down.
 Smaller cuds of food are broken down during the process of rumination.
 Overall, the food spends 15-48 hours in and out of the rumen.

-When the cow chews the food once again, it is transferred to the sponge-like omasum.
+When the cow chews the food again, it is transferred to the sponge-like omasum.
 This is the compartment where water and some previously broken down nutrients begin to be absorbed.

-The omasum sucks out minerals, water, and salt, further returning them to the rumen to ensure an optimal environment for the bacteria to thrive.
+The omasum sucks out minerals, water, and salt, returning them to the rumen to ensure an optimal environment for the bacteria to thrive.
 Bits of food that require further digestion are passed on to the abomasum.

 The abomasum secretes bile and acid to break down the food further.
-Some bacteria cells that carry out the cellulose breakdown in the rumen also travel to the abomasum, where they undergo further break down and are digested.
+Some bacteria cells that carry out the cellulose breakdown in the rumen also travel to the abomasum, where they undergo further breakdown and are digested.

 The abomasum is another spot where the absorption of nutrients takes place.
 Also known as the ‘true’ stomach, the abomasum mixes the food with acid; the cow further churns it by squeezing and relaxing its muscular lining.